sean-huni/deep-learning/README.md

 We love Mathematics 😎...

-My vision is to inspire more Developers to develop A.I driven Applications.
+My vision is to inspire more Software-Engineers to co-create A.I driven applications.

 # Have Fun ✌(-‿-)✌